 Portions of the PDA classified as HSAs during the desktop screening process were investigated during the preconstruction HRIA.
 Some HSAs were found to contain heritage resources.
 Certain HSAs in which heritage resources were not found during the HRIA may still be considered to contain a high potential for archaeological material, as the lack of known heritage resources does not necessarily eliminate the likelihood that heritage resources may exist in these areas.
-While archaeological materials are not expected to be encountered in such areas, MI is advised that even the most thorough archaeological study may not identify all archaeological materials that may be present.
+While archaeological materials are not expected to be encountered in such areas, Manitoba Transportation and Infrastructure is advised that even the most thorough archaeological study may not identify all archaeological materials that may be present.
 Thus, HSAs may still require additional inspection measures during the construction phase of the Project.

-An HSA is identified in the EPP as being an Environmental Sensitive Site (ESS).
+An HSA will be identified in the EPP as being an ESS.
 In the case of the HSA, the sensitivity is towards potential heritage resources.
-The EPP will highlight the location of the ESS within the PDA, identify any potential effects construction may have, and outline specific contractor protocols to follow when working within the ESS.
+The EPP will highlight the location of the ESS within the PDA, identify the potential effects construction may have, and outline specific Contractor protocols to follow when working within the ESS.
 Project Archaeologists are not required to be on site for heritage monitoring when construction activities occur within the HSA ESS.
-However, the EI will take extra measures to inspect soil layers within the ESS and enact the Chance Find procedure if heritage resources are encountered (see Section 5.2).
+However, trained Inspectors and/or Monitors will take extra measures to inspect soil layers within the ESS and enact the Chance Find procedure if heritage resources are encountered (see Section 5.2).